South Carolina Novel Prize

 - a $1,000 advance against royalties upon successful execution of the contract with Hub City;

 - and Hub City will publish at least 2,000 copies of the book, which includes a book for every public library branch in the state.

-The winning author will also receive invitations from the College of Charleston, South Carolina Humanities, and the South Carolina State Library to appear and sign books at significant events.
+The winning author will also receive invitations from the College of Charleston, South Carolina Humanities, and the South Carolina State Library and to appear and sign books at significant events.

 Hub City Press will promote the book through social media and by mailing galleys and news releases to national and regional reviewers and to key booksellers.
 Additionally, Hub City will set up author appearances at book festivals, bookstores, colleges and libraries.
 The S.C.
-Arts Commission will promote the winner and the book to media outlets, on the agency’s websites, and through social media.
-The South Carolina State Library will purchase a book for each public library branch in the state, and South Carolina Humanities will promote the winner and the book on its website and at special events.
+Arts Commission will promote the winner and the book to media outlets, on the agency’s websites, and through social media; the South Carolina State Library will purchase a book for each public library branch in the state; and South Carolina Humanities will promote the winner and the book on its website and at special events.

 March 16, 2020 is the deadline to submit a manuscript(s).

 Manuscripts and résumés must be submitted online before 5 p.m. no later than the stated date.